• Training

 Description

-In this segment, the speaker emphasizes the importance of understanding the genetic basis of various dysplasias during examinations.
-They note that many dysplasias are autosomal dominant, providing examples such as achondroplasia, hypochondroplasia, and osteogenesis imperfecta, as well as multiple exostosis.
-The speaker suggests that recognizing the autosomal dominant pattern can be a useful strategy for identifying the likely genetic origins of skeletal abnormalities, helping to inform medical assessments and diagnoses related to dysplastic conditions.
+Professor Dan Perry gives his expert insights and emphasizes the importance of understanding the genetic basis of various dysplasias during examinations.
+He notes that many dysplasias are autosomal dominant, providing examples such as achondroplasia, hypochondroplasia, and osteogenesis imperfecta, as well as multiple exostosis.
+Professor Perry suggests that recognizing the autosomal dominant pattern can be a useful strategy for identifying the likely genetic origins of skeletal abnormalities, helping to inform medical assessments and diagnoses related to dysplastic conditions.

 Specialties